 Social activities that are organized by the Israel National Defense College are the full responsibility of the INDC in every aspect.
 These activities are integral parts of the study program and their attendance is mandatory.

-During the year, at least three INDC Evenings will be held, with spouses being invited.
+During the year, several INDC Evenings will be held, with spouses being invited.

 Generally, social events will the organized by the participants, will be their responsibility, and they shall do so in their free time and by their own means.